enonic/old-xp-doc/doc/admintools/contentstudio/page-editor.rst

 .. image:: images/page-editor.jpg

 The page editor will be closed when the type of content being edited does not have a supporting page template.
-However, it can be opened and a dropdown selector will appear which can be used add a **page component** to render a page.
+However, it can be opened and a dropdown selector will appear which can be used to add a **page component** to render a page.
 Read more about this in the :ref:`page_templates` section.